Ashlalala/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 Unheated honey is a wonderful sweet food that helps digest all types of meat.
 That honey is wonderful for infants, fed in small amounts at a time.
-The insulin-like substance begins detrimental alteration at 93q F (33q C) and is destroyed at 100q F (37q C).
+The insulin-like substance begins detrimental alteration at 93F (33C) and is destroyed at 100F (37C).
 Diabetics, hypoglycemics and some infants cannot utilize honey if the insulin-like substance is destroyed.
-Honey that is heated above 104 q F (39q C) is radical sugar that often causes slow deterioration of membranes in the body.
-Honey heated above 104 q F (39q C) may cause toxicity in some infants.
+Honey that is heated above 104F (39C) is radical sugar that often causes slow deterioration of membranes in the body.
+Honey heated above 104F (39C) may cause toxicity in some infants.

 **CARBOHYDRATES** are required for only 5% of the optimal diet for humans.
 They are needed to properly utilize fat for energy and make solvents for cleansing.
 The best sources for